Same-sex marriages and gay rights in Kansas

 "So this bill is to say the state should stay out of religious unions.
 The state has always said that they will not interfere, or that they will not promote one religion over another.
 Well now, they are promoting secular humanism over all other forms of religion."
 5

 Garber's comment is clearly incorrect.
-Allowing same-sex couples to marry is supported by most liberal and mainline Christians, liberal and mainline wings of other religons, Agnostics, Atheists, secular Humanists, Wiccans, other Neopagans, and many others.
+Allowing same-sex couples to marry is supported by most NOTAs -- persons not affiliated with an organized religious group, -- by liberal Christians and by mainline Christians, members of liberal and mainline faith groups in other religions, Agnostics, Atheists, secular Humanists, Wiccans, other Neopagans, and many other faiths and belief systems.

-If either of the two anti-LGBT/pro-discriminatory bills are passed by the legislature, they would have little chance of being signed into law by the current pro-equality Democratic governor.
-Even if they did become law, there would probably be an immediate challenge in the courts, because the laws would seriously conflict with the U.S. Supreme Court ruling in 2015-JUN.
+If either of the two anti-LGBT/pro-discriminatory bills are passed by the legislature, they would have little chance of being signed into law by the current pro-equality Democratic governor, Laura Kelly (D).
+Even if one did become law, there would probably be an immediate challenge in the courts, because the laws would seriously conflict with the U.S. Supreme Court ruling in 2015-JUN.
 It legalized same-sex marriage across the entire United States with the exception of American Samoa.

-2017 to 2019: Democratic and Republican Governors sign orders regarding discrimination against LGBT state employees:
+2017 to 2019: Kansas: Democratic and Republican Governors sign orders regarding discrimination against LGBT state employees: